spatialos/online-services/docs/content/workflows/service-account-cli.md

   --version                      Display version information.
 ```

-IMPORTANT: If no lifetime is specified, the default lifetime of a Platform service account is 1 day.
+**IMPORTANT**: If no lifetime is specified, the default lifetime of a Platform service account is 1 day.

 ## List Platform service accounts